astronomer/docs/learn/task-groups.md

 There are a few things to consider when using the task group decorator:

 - If downstream tasks require the output of tasks that are in the task group decorator, then the task group function must return a result.
 In the previous example, a dictionary with two values was returned, one from each of the tasks in the task group, that are then passed to the downstream `load()` task.
 - If your task group function returns an output, you can call the function from your DAG with the TaskFlow API.
-If your task group function does not return any output, you must use the bitshift operators (`<<` or `>>`) to define dependencies to the task group.
+If your task group function does not return any output, you must use the bit-shift operators (`<<` or `>>`) to define dependencies to the task group.

 ## Generate task groups dynamically at runtime